 To help increase the likelihood you’ll have the funds you need when you reach retirement age, keep these five factors in mind.

-While none of us can predict how long we’ll live, it’s helpful to know that, on average, an American at age 65 have a high probability of spending 20 years or more in retirement.* As life spans increase, some will spend more time in retirement than they spent working.
+While none of us can predict how long we’ll live, it’s helpful to know that, on average, an American at age 65 will spend approximately 20 years in retirement.* As life spans increase, some will spend more time in retirement than they spent working.

 Inflation may erode your savings and impact your lifestyle.
 The longer you spend in retirement, the greater its potential impact.

 3. Market volatility

 - When creating your retirement plan, consider the impact a volatile market could have on your retirement assets.
 You may be in retirement for 20 or 30 years and the market could fluctuate dramatically during that time.

 4. Health care/unexpected expenses

 Planning should address an array of potentially changing needs and market conditions.
 It should include contingency funding for unexpected expenses that might include health issues, long-term care and additional family support.
 Strategies to address these concerns may involve different types of insurance or simply keeping an emergency fund in low-risk, low-return investments.

+5. Withdrawal strategy